 - Academic Coach Commitment: Each Scholar is provided with an academic coach within the school system who monitors each student’s behavior, grades and weekly attendance.
 The academic coach meets with the student once per month to ensure Scholars are on track to graduate and continue to meet program regulations.

-- Financial Scholarship: Each Scholar who completes all program requirements receives up to $10,000 scholarship that was earmarked to them in their 8th grade.
+- Financial Scholarship: Each Scholar who graduates high school having met all program requirements receives a Scholarship of up to $10,000 earmarked to them in the 8th grade.
 The Scholar is able to receive up to $2,500 per year for up to four years to be used towards the cost of attendance while enrolled full-time at a HOPE-eligible postsecondary institution in the state of Georgia.

 - Continuation of Academic and Social Support: REACH Georgia ensures that Scholars not only have access to a postsecondary institution, but are also equipped with the resources to successfully transition and complete their postsecondary degree.
 REACH Georgia, in partnership with our postsecondary institutions, provides continuous support throughout their postsecondary degree or certificate attainment.